r.in.vect

 Set this flag if the whole vector layer needs to be converted.
 By default, only the part overlapping with the computational region is converted.

-Match region's extent to vector bounding box
+Match region to vector bounding box

 Set region extent to match that of the bounding box of the vector layer.